 On Linux, xinetd has outpaced inetd as the default network superserver.
-SuSE Linux uses xinetd.

 After enabling SSH, it is possible to nearly do away with all xinetd-based services, since SSH provides both a secure login mechanism and a means of transferring files to and from the system.
-The actions above will disable all standard services normally enabled in the xinetd configuration.
+The action above will disable all standard services in the xinetd configuration.